Beverly Drive station

-Beverly Drive station is an under construction, underground rapid transit (known locally as a subway) station on the D Line of the Los Angeles Metro Rail system.
+Beverly Drive station is an under construction, underground rapid transit station on the D Line of the Los Angeles Metro Rail system.
 It is currently under construction as part of the D Line Extension project, in Beverly Hills, California.
 Construction started in 2018 as part of Section 2 of the extension project.
-It is slated to open in Spring 2027.
+It is slated to open in 2027.

-The station is being built at the site of the former Ace Gallery on the southwest corner of Wilshire Boulevard and Reeves Drive in Beverly Hills.
+The station is being built at the site of the former Ace Gallery on the south side of Wilshire Boulevard between Beverly Drive and Reeves Drive in Beverly Hills.